alphagov/pay-tech-docs/source/documentation/07-integration-details.md

 #### Tracking the progress of a payment

-You can track the progress of a payment while the user is on GOV.UK Pay using the [**Find payment by ID**](https://gds-payments.gelato.io/api-explorer/gov-uk-pay-api/versions/1.0.0/v1/find-payment-by-id) call.
+You can track the progress of a payment while the user is on GOV.UK Pay using the <a href="https://gds-payments.gelato.io/api-explorer/gov-uk-pay-api/versions/1.0.0/v1/find-payment-by-id" target="blank">Find payment by ID</a> call.

 NOTE: The status of the payment will go through several phases until it either succeeds or fails.
 See the [API reference section](https://govukpay-docs.cloudapps.digital/#api-reference) for more details.